 - You detect a virus or other file corruption

-- Some programs or feature got deleted somehow
+- Some programs or features got deleted somehow

 - For lots of other misc. problems

 How to System Restore Windows XP/7/8/8.1/10/11

 Below are the steps to restore Windows running the XP/7/8/8.1/10/11 versions.

 - Launch the Start menu on your Windows XP machine.